Amsterdam’s most kid-friendly places for breakfast, brunch, lunch and dinner.

 There are also other places to recommend:

-Perhaps best of all is the unfortunately named Dignita – but don’t let that put you off!
-The original is in the Old South part of town at the bottom corner of the Vondelpark but give that a miss and go instead to the gorgeous Hoftuin garden in the Plantage area.
+Perhaps best of all is the unfortunately named Dignita– but don’t let the name put you off!
+The original is in the Old South part of town at the bottom corner of the Vondelpark but give that a miss and make tracks to the gorgeous Hoftuin garden in the Plantage area.
 It’s an incredibly cool and popular place for amazing grown-up brunch and what’s more it’s fantastic for kids.
-The lovely menu includes kids’ specials with items including the wonderful sounding “Kids’ Fluffy” or hot chocolate made from “Tony’s Chocolonely” (which is Amsterdam’s best chocolate).
+The lovely menu includes kids’ specials with items including the wonderful sounding “Kids’ Fluffy” or hot chocolate made from “Tony’s Chocolonely” (Amsterdam’s best chocolate).
 The Vondelpark branch has a small play area and the Hoftuin has a fabulous garden for kids to roam free.
 Overcome the name and give it a chance.

 Talking of Tony’s Chocolonely, this extraordinary brand has opened a superstore “Chocolate Bar” in the heart of town serving sweet things alongside savoury.
 Read more about the brand, their Amsterdam stores and this latest opening here.

-But back to dinner, fishfinger-lovers might want to try one of our favourite fishy hangouts Stork or how about Haddock – a fish restaurant in a cool shed on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.
+But back to dinner, fishfinger-lovers might want to try one of our favourite fishy hangouts Stork or how about Haddock – a fish restaurant in a cool shed a little way out on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.

 When it comes to cafe’s (and cake) all Amsterdam’s parks have lovely local cafe’s where the food is reliable and kids are incredibly well served.
 The Blauwe Theehuis in the Vondelpark is legendary as is the Groot Melkhuis with its playground outside but all the parks have their own special spots to settle down for a break.